 Our 100% Satisfaction Guarantee

 As part of our rodent control service, we guarantee we'll return to service your traps as long as it takes to eliminate the rodents in your home or business.
 As each infestation is unique, the length of time associated with this guarantee varies on a case-by-case basis.
 To learn more about our rodent control services, contact us today!

 Rodent Frequently Asked Questions

 Rodents do carry diseases, and they can spread them to humans through their feces, urine, saliva, and bites.
 Furthermore, if they bring parasites inside, such as ticks or mites, the parasites can also spread illnesses to humans.
 Some of the diseases rodents are known to transmit include rat-bite fever, hantavirus, salmonellosis, tularemia, and more.

 What is the difference between mice and rats?

 Fully grown rats are bigger than mice, but a rat that is still developing can easily be mistaken for a mouse.
 A couple of other differences between the two are that mice have pointier noses, while rats' noses are blunter, and mice usually have long, hairy tails while rats have long, bare tails.
 Unfortunately, if you see a rodent scurry across your kitchen, you probably won’t be able to look closely enough to determine whether you have mice or rats in your home.

 Where do rats and mice nest?

-In the DFW area, roof rats and mice are the most common home and business invaders.
+In Texas, roof rats and mice are the most common home and business invaders.
 Both of these rodents like to nest in attics, but that’s not the only place you’ll find them.
-Mice especially will nest in a variety of areas, but typically choose secluded spots that have access to nest-building materials, and are close to a steady food source.
+Mice especially will nest in a variety of areas, but typically choose secluded spots that have access to nest-building materials and are close to a steady food source.